ditrit/OGrEE-Core/other/man/clear.md

 USAGE: clear
-Clears the terminal screen, anything cleared will not be visible by scrolling back up.
+Clears the terminal screen, anything cleared will not be visible even by scrolling back up.

 EXAMPLE